aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 A customer can call GetItem using the original partition and sort keys, and Gazelle will translate that into a call with the new computed primary key.

-A customer can also call getItem using this generated key, if they got it as the result of a previous query.
+A customer can also call GetItem using this generated key, which they might have as the result of a previous query.

 ### Projections